MMA gloves are the specific type of glove designed for training and competing in Mixed Martial Arts.

 | Palm | Open (better grip) | Partially covered |

-| Ideal use | Competition, bag, Body Combat | Daily sparring, technical classes |
+| Ideal use | Competition, bag work, Body Combat | Daily sparring, technical classes |